Tomasz Łubieński: 1806-1825

 In 1806 the French entered Warsaw, where Napoleon was met by a guard of honour made up of major Polish statesmen.
-Hoping to liberate Poland from Russia, Łubieński and many other Polish officers fought on the French side.
+Hoping to liberate Poland from Russia, Łubieński and other Polish officers fought on the French side.
 In 1807 the army of the Duchy of Warsaw was made up of 31,713 infantrymen, 6,035 cavalrymen and 95 cannon.
 At the same time the Polish 1st Light Cavalry Regiment of the Imperial Guard formed in the camp at Mir.
 Its colonel was Wincenty Krasinski and its four squadrons were commanded by Łubieński, Jan Kozietulski, Ignace Stolowski and Henri Kamienski.

 After Pułtusk Łubieński was awarded the Légion d’honneur and in 1808 he fought at Somosierra, supporting the final phase of the assault.
 He and his regiment fought in the Peninsular War before he returned to Paris in January 1809.
 On 5 April 1809 he received the cross of a Grand Officer of the Légion d’honneur.
 In the 1809 campaign he fought at Essling on 22 May and Wagram (6 July) and to reward his courage Napoleon made him a Baron de l'Empire with a pension of 4,000 francs, later increased to 6,000 francs.
 In 1810, a few months after retiring to Warsaw, he received the order of Virtuti Militari.
 Following a disagreement with the regiment's commander, Krasiński, Łubieński was dismissed.
 At the start of 1811 he was sent to Segan with the Legion of the Vistula (Legia Nadwislańska), one of the largest Polish foreign legions of the Napoleonic era, which was renamed the 8th Uhlan Regiment (8éme régiment de Uhlans).
 In March 1812 Łubieński led his regiment to Berlin, Grudziadz, Wystruć, and Vilnius to fight in various Polish campaigns.

 Remaining in reserve with the regiment commanded by marshal Nicolas Charles Oudinot, Łubieński and his men suffered heavy losses guarding the French army at the crossing of the Berezina.
 At the end of 1812, Łubieński returned to Warsaw to rest and in 1813 fought at Dresden, Kulm, Leipzig and Hanau.
 In January 1814 he was discharged by the French, becoming commander-in-chief of the Polish army.
 In that post Napoleon put him in charge of allotting salaries and subsidies to Polish soldiers.
 He received the Order of Saint Stanislas 2nd class.
 After the Russian takeover and as he could not agree with Grand Duke Constantine Pavlovich of Russia, he was relieved of the role of commander-in-chief in 1816.

 Łubieński and several of his brothers set up the Łubieński Brothers enterprise, building its first factory in Warsaw in 1827 in the Guzowska Ruda region (now Żyrardów, Masovian Voivodeship).
 This became the first industrial factory in a rural area.
 Between 1825 and 1828 he was a justice of the peace for the Chełm district and between 1820 and 1825 a senator in the Sejm.